- About Us

 - Site Map

 The Medical Center for Birds is an avian-exclusive practice located in the east bay area of Northern California, providing the environment, equipment and recognized expertise to comfortably deliver excellent healthcare for avian species.
-This practice is unique, in that there are four full-time and one part-time veterinarian on staff, four of whom carry advanced training and certification in avian practice; all of whom are passionate about the consistent delivery of the highest standards of healthcare possible.
+Located in Oakley CA, we've been helping birds and their owners for over 30 years from the Bay Area of Northern California, California and the Western United States and beyond.
+Through our website you can learn all about our avian veterinarians, our veterinary staff, our passion to help and to teach, and our services.
+This practice is unique, in that there are five full-time and soon to be six, three of whom carry advanced training and certification in avian practice; all of whom are passionate about the consistent delivery of the highest standards of healthcare possible.
 All of the board certified veterinarians on our staff are primary and secondary authors of a number of peer-reviewed publications on topics within the discipline, and have contributed professional lectures and publications regularly as an extension of and part of their regular work.

 Dr. Scott Echols practices with us remotely, often performing surgical procedures on-site in a number of different locations and practices.
-Dr. Echols is also a recognized specialist in avian practice (ABVP), and a recognized international authority in a number of avian medicine and surgery topics, including but not limited to enrichment, captive foraging, soft tissue surgery, and renal disease.
-Scott is past president of the Association of Avian Veterinarians (2007-2008) and recipient of the Lafeber award for practitioner of the year (2005) http://lafeber.com/t-j-lafeber-avian-practitioner-of-the-year/, and is contributing principal author of the nutriceutical and renal disease sections of the text edited by Dr. Speer mention above.
-Scott is the primary researcher of the Grey Parrot Anatomy Project based in Salt Lake City.
-A link to this exciting project is provided here: http://www.avianstudios.com/the-grey-parrot-anatomy-project/
+Dr. Echols is also a recognized specialist in avian practice (ABVP), having completed his internship with us in 1997 and residency 1999.
+Scott is a recognized international authority in a number of avian medicine and surgery topics, including but not limited to enrichment, captive foraging, soft tissue surgery, and renal disease.
+Scott is past president of the Association of Avian Veterinarians (2007-2008) and recipient of the Lafeber Avian Practitioner Award (2005) and is contributing principal author of the nutriceutical and renal disease sections of the text edited by Dr. Speer mentioned above.
+Scott is the primary researcher of the Grey Parrot Anatomy Project based in Salt Lake City, which we have been involved with and continue to be so.
+A link to this exciting project is provided here.